What gets you up in the morning?

 Ikigai (生き甲斐) translated to English roughly means “thing that you live for”.
 It has been confused with a Venn diagram doing the rounds that looks like this:

-This is not ikigai, although this interpretation has become quite popular with self-help gurus and motivational bloggers.
+Although this interpretation has become quite popular with self-help gurus and motivational bloggers.

 Ikigai is thought to have originated in Okinawa, where the term is most closely associated with “the reason you get up in the morning”.
 The author and explorer Dan Buettner took us on a journey to lands of longevity, which he called Blue Zones, in his TED Talk, How to live to be 100+.
 Okinawa was one of those lands and Buettner suggested the Ikigai philosophy was one of the reasons people in the area have such long lives.